 In the next part of our debate on Clash Detection vs Clash Avoidance, we are going to talk about the succeeding steps of clash detection.
 Clash detection as an exercise is essential.
-And taking a cue from the fact that it is given result in the pre-construction phase, the steps taken to eradicate clashes also matters.
+And taking a cue from the fact that it gives result in the pre-construction phase, the steps that are taken to eradicate the clashes also matters.

 After clash detection, the normal course of action is to conduct a qualitative analysis of the whole model.
 But in case, there are clashes or interruptions in the current model, then it is imperative to correct those clashes and then move ahead to the next step.

 For every clash that has been detected there has to be a contingency plan that will help in the correction of the model.
 Out of the three kinds of clashes, hard clash (representing the collision of piping with walls) are most visible in any model design.
 Then there are soft clashes (spatial inconsistencies in the building design) are the 2nd most prominent clashes.
 Lastly, there are workflow clashes that are the result of disputes among the team or delays in the delivery of the material.

 BIM for Clash Detection: